dortania/GPU-Buyers-Guide/INTEL-GPU.md

 Supported iGPUs:

-* HD 2000(Can only be used for Quicksync tasks, no full acceeration)
+* HD 2000(Can only be used for Quicksync tasks, no full acceleration)
 * HD 3000

 Framebuffer